apache/artemis-examples/examples/features/clustered/clustered-jgroups/readme.md

 This example uses JNDI to lookup the JMS Queue and ConnectionFactory objects.
 If you prefer not to use JNDI, these could be instantiated directly.

-To enable ActiveMQ Artemis to use JGroups you need to configure JGroups configuration file and make sure it is on the classpath by placing in the configuration directory, the file test-jgroups-file_ping.xml is the configuration used in this exaample
+To enable Apache Artemis to use JGroups you need to configure JGroups configuration file and make sure it is on the classpath by placing in the configuration directory, the file test-jgroups-file_ping.xml is the configuration used in this exaample

 You then configure the jgroups file used by the broadcast and discovery groups in the configuration along with the channel name which you want this cluster to share.